Tampa Bay Weather

 NOTE: These statistics ignore completely the current intensity or motion of the storm and are based solely on a climatology based on the current position.
 They are prone to large forecast error.
 Users should use only official forecasts for decisions, such as those provided by NHC, JTWC, and CHC.

-CONUS
+CONUS / Florida

-Landfall - Any Intensity
+CONUS - Any Intensity

-Landfall FL - Any
+CONUS Landfall - Any Intensity

 Shear Support